bakgaard/Stories/AdrexTheEngineer/TheMeeting.md

 He could taste the poison he produced in his mouth, that apparently had started to leak.
 It wasn't nice, but neither was what he was about to do to her.

-Another step; less painful this time, as he continued towards her, his focus like a the blaze from fireworks going up.
+Another step: less painful this time, as he continued towards her, his focus was like the blaze from fireworks going up.
 As she lay there, half focused on the bullet wound in her guts, she sent glances towards him - not of hate, but of fear.

 *Good*, he thought to himself.